Go1den/hivemind-on-stream/README.md

-# Hive Mind
+# Hive Mind on Stream!
-Hive Mind is a (coming soon) free to play word game based on the popular NYT game Spelling Bee
+Hive Mind on Stream! is a (coming soon) free to play word game based on the popular NYT game Spelling Bee.

+This is a special version of the Hive Mind game built for playing in Twitch chats.

 Rank is based on % of total possible points:
 0% Beginner